Neutrino mass and leptogenesis in the non-SUSY modular $A^\prime_5$ inverse seesaw model: Introduction

 Within the non-SUSY framework, several recent studies~\cite{Nanda:2025lem, Priya:2025wdm, Kumar:2025bfe, Nasri:2026nbf} have proposed unified explanations for neutrino mass, mixing, and cosmic baryon asymmetry by invoking the $A_4$ modular symmetry.
 However, as noted above, research exploring neutrino mass generation and leptogenesis in the context of alternative modular groups remains limited.
 In this work, we construct an inverse seesaw model based on the non-holomorphic $A^{\prime}_5$ modular symmetry, which provides a combined description of neutrino mass, mixing, and the baryon asymmetry of the Universe.
+Compared with models based on other low-level modular groups, such as $S_3$, $A_4$, $S_4$, $A_5$ and their double covers, the $A_5^\prime$ group possesses the largest order and the richest set of irreducible representations.
+This feature allows for more flexible assignments of fermion and scalar fields, as well as a broader selection of modular forms, enabling a successful fit to neutrino oscillation data and a simultaneous explanation of the baryon asymmetry through leptogenesis.
+Moreover, existing studies based on these groups typically require higher energy scales to realize neutrino mass generation or leptogenesis.
 Our framework retains the predictive power inherent to modular symmetry while realizing neutrino mass via the low-scale seesaw mechanism.
 It predicts distinct collider and flavor physics signatures and successfully achieves leptogenesis at the TeV scale, with results consistent with current observational constraints.

 The structure of this paper is as follows.
 Section~\ref{sec:model} presents the theoretical framework of $A^{\prime}_5$ modular symmetry within the inverse seesaw model, laying the foundation for subsequent analysis.
 Section~\ref{sec:b-model} elaborates on the construction and implementation of three specific models proposed in this work.
 In Sec.~\ref{sec:Num}, we perform a numerical analysis of the neutrino mass spectrum and flavor mixing patterns.
 Section~\ref{sec:lept} begins with an overview of the core aspects of the leptogenesis mechanism, followed by an analysis of the leptogenesis results for three specific models.
 Finally, Sec.~\ref{sec:Con} summarizes our main conclusions and outlines potential directions for future research.
 Appendix~\ref{app:Modular} provides a brief introduction to the basic concepts of modular symmetry relevant to this work.